 Implementing accessibility from the start is much easier than trying to incorporate accessibility once you have developed a digital platform or an app.
 As the role of technology in education continues to expand, it is important that as a start-up, accessibility is not an afterthought.

 Accessibility can protect your start-up against lawsuits

 No matter how small your start-up is, accessibility applies to everyone.
 With the Individuals with Disabilities Education Act (IDEA) reauthorized in 2004 and amended in 2015 and Section 504 the demand for an accessible EdTech environment continues to grow

 EdTech Accessibility is more than just providing an augmenting experience, it is a holistic practice, that can not only level the playing field for students with disability but enhance the overall learning experience for all.
 Beyond legal requirements, a commitment to providing equal access to education is the right thing to do.

 Governments across the world are becoming increasingly interested in funding and supporting entrepreneurship in the field assistive technology and projects that aim at accelerating accessible innovations.
 Get better understanding about accessibility guidelines and standards such as Web Content Accessibility Guideline (WCAG) and Section 508.

 Make an informed decision by working closely with publishers and educational institutes and evaluating the accessibility needs of students with disabilities.

+To know more about our services visit the Accessible EdTech page.
 We understand that practicing effective EdTech accessibility can be challenging and if you would like to know how BarrierBreak can support you, get in touch with our accessibility expert.